 How it works

-What to expect
+What to expect during treatment

 Treatment times vary depending upon the condition and the size of your animal, but the majority are 10-30 minutes.
 Often improvement can be seen after the first visit, however Class IV Laser Therapy treatment is cumulative in nature so for most conditions patients will require several repeat treatments for greatest benefit.
 The schedule of treatments will vary depending upon the condition but this is an example plan often used: